Cardinality Estimation (SQL Server)

-Tip: We recommend that each month you install the latest release of (SSMS.exe).
+We recommend that you install the latest release of Management Studio and update it often.

-Another option for tracking the cardinality predictions of the CE is to use the extended event named query_optimizer_estimate_cardinality.
+Another option for tracking the cardinality estimation process is to use the extended event named query_optimizer_estimate_cardinality.
 The following T-SQL code sample runs on SQL Server.
 It writes a .xel file to C:\Temp\ (although you can change the path).
-When you open the .xel file in SSMS, its detailed information is displayed in a user friendly manner.
+When you open the .xel file in Management Studio, its detailed information is displayed in a user friendly manner.

 DROP EVENT SESSION Test_the_CE_qoec_1 ON SERVER; go CREATE EVENT SESSION Test_the_CE_qoec_1 ON SERVER ADD EVENT sqlserver.query_optimizer_estimate_cardinality ( ACTION (sqlserver.sql_text) WHERE ( sql_text LIKE '%yourTable%' and sql_text LIKE '%SUM(%' ) ) ADD TARGET package0.asynchronous_file_target (SET filename = 'c:\temp\xe_qoec_1.xel', metadatafile = 'c:\temp\xe_qoec_1.xem' ); go ALTER EVENT SESSION Test_the_CE_qoec_1 ON SERVER STATE = START; --STOP; go

-For information about extended events as tailored for Azure SQL Database, see Extended events in SQL Database.
+For information about extended events as tailored for SQL Database, see Extended events in SQL Database.